kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 Status: Completed

+### Slice 12: Process enforcement — keep docs updated and run checks after each step (this change)
+Intent:
+- Ensure process discipline: after each meaningful step, update all three living docs (SpecDoc, CodeStyleDoc, DiaryLog) and run formatting/Checkstyle/tests before committing and pushing.

+Functional Requirements:
+- Update all three docs with each change (including CodeStyleDoc when conventions/process are affected).
+- After each step: run ./gradlew clean build (which runs Checkstyle and tests).
+- Commit and push to origin main after a green build.

+Acceptance Criteria:
+- The process is documented in SpecDoc and CodeStyleDoc.
+- Diary contains an entry for enabling this process.
+- Build remains green.

+Status: Completed

 ## Change Log
 - 2025-09-30: Added Spec Doc artifact and documented Slice 1 and Slice 2 structure.
 - 2025-09-30: Added Diary Log artifact; updated SpecDoc and CodeStyleDoc to reference maintenance of all three docs.